Living sacred site

 UNESCO describes the Abbey Church of Saint-Savin-sur-Gartempe as an ancient abbey church with an exceptional ensemble of 11th- and 12th-century murals, earning its reputation as the 'Romanesque Sistine Chapel.'

-Its importance here is not only artistic.
-UNESCO also frames the imagery as part of a monastic building that functioned as a major educational and devotional environment in medieval western Christianity.
+The imagery formed part of a monastic building that functioned as a major educational and devotional environment in medieval western Christianity.

 FAQ